Last Updated on 05/17/2023 by Glynn Willard

 First and foremost: A quality RV

 There are an awful lot of RV assemblers on the market.
-And they’re not built very well.
+And many are not built very well.

-But if you think about it, why should they build well?
-Most RV’s are taken out two to four times a year for the average owner.
+But if you think about it, why should travel trailer manufacturers build well?
+Most RV’s are taken out two to four times a year by the average owner.

 And they’re usually used in temperate climates.
-You’re all to familiar with the “chasing 70 degrees” concept.
+You’re all too familiar with the “chasing 70 degrees” concept.

-So if I’m building an RV, I need to hit a price point that meets the economic demand for most consumers.
+So if I’m building an RV, I need to hit a price point that meets the economic demand of most consumers.
 Outdoors RV does not fall into that category.

 So, what’s the difference?
 Let’s look at our experience with each of the criteria below.